Structure and generation of crossing-critical graphs: Preliminaries

-In other words, we can find a decomposition in which all topological properties of the drawing that hold in one bag repeat in all the bags.
-So, for example, if for some node $x$, the vertices of $L(x)$ are separated in the drawing from vertices of $R(x)$ by a cycle contained in the bag of $x$, then this holds in every bag, and we conclude that the drawing contains a~large $0$-nest.
-Other outcomes of Theorem~\ref{thm-tiles} naturally correspond to other possible local properties of the drawings of the bags, and so we are ready to finish the main proof now.
+In other words, we can find a long path decomposition in which all relevant properties of the drawing that hold in one bag repeat in all the bags.
+So, for example, if \ref{prop:sepcyc} holds for one bag (for some curve $\gamma$), then it holds in every bag, and we conclude that the drawing contains many cycles separating the ends of $\gamma$.
+If we can additionally argue that many of these cycles are (nearly) disjoint, we obtain a large nest, which is quite useful in view of Theorem~\ref{thm-nestdepth}.
+The precise statement arising from this idea is stated and proven in the following section.